-I am a Certified Natural Health Therapist, a Certified Gut and Psychology Syndrome Practitioner, Reiki I Practitioner and am currently completing classes through the Naturopathic Institute of Therapies and Education where I will graduate in May 2021 as a Certified Naturopath.
-I then plan to take the American Naturopathic Medical Association National Exam to earn the title Naturopathic Doctor.
+I am a Certified Naturopathic Doctor, a Certified Gut and Psychology Syndrome Practitioner and Reiki I Practitioner.
 I am currently scheduling new client consultations.
 Some modalities that I use in my practice include Muscle Response Testing, Neural Organization Technique, Reflexology, Meridian Tracing, Light Healing Touch, CranioSacral Therapy, Lymphatic Drainage Massage, Raindrop Therapy, Tuning Forks and Sound Therapy and Color Light Therapy.
 My passion lies with those, of any age, who struggle with symptoms associated with mental health illness, because I too walked that path.
 The path can feel long, dark and scary, but it does not have to feel lonely.
 Together, lets walk your path towards your goal of healing!

 Meet Reiki Practitioner